 Trie is not space efficient.
 As shown in fig. 6.3, there are only 4 nodes with value, while the rest 5 are empty.
 The space usage is less than 50%.
 To improve the efficiency, we can consolidate the chained nodes to one.
 Integer prefix tree is such a data structure developed by Donald R. Morrison in 1968.
-He named it as 'Patricia', standing for Practical Algorithm To Retrieve Information Coded In Alphanumeric^[22].
+He named it as 'Patricia', standing for Practical Algorithm To Retrieve Information Coded In Alphanumeric[22].
 When the keys are integer, we call it integer prefix tree or simply integer tree when the context is clear.
-Okasaki provided the implementation in^[21].
+Okasaki provided the implementation in[21].
 Consolidate the chained nodes in fig. 6.3, we obtained an integer tree as shown in fig. 6.4.
 The key to the branch node is the longest common prefix for its descendant trees.
 In other words, the sibling sub-trees branch out at the bit where ends at their longest prefix.
 As the result, integer tree eliminates the redundant spaces in trie.

-Figure 6.4: Little endian integer tree for the map $\{1 \to a, 4 \to b, 5 \to c, 9 \to d\}$.
+Figure 6.4: Little endian integer tree for the map $\{1 \rightarrow a, 4 \rightarrow b, 5 \rightarrow c, 9 \rightarrow d\}$ .